Meryl-D/zenith-api/README.md

       npm install ws

-First you will need to create a file ws.js.
+First, you will need to create a file ws.js.
 This is where the WebSocket server will accept connections from clients, it listens on port 3000 the same as the app.
-Once the WS server accepts commection from the client, you can send a message, and listen for client messages.
+Once the WS server accepts the connection from the client, you can send a message, and listen for client messages.

       import { WebSocketServer } from 'ws';